Hubspot CRM vs Pipedrive: Which CRM is Best For You?

 Pipedrive

-What is Pipedrive exactly?
 Pipedrive is a CRM software that was designed by salespeople for salespeople.
 It helps users to visualize the sales process and get more done.
-The tool was created around activity-based selling, which is an approach that schedules, completes, and tracks all activities when it comes to your sales.

-The easy-to-use features allow you to see where each deal stands during your pipeline management
+The easy-to-use features allow you to see where each deal stands during your pipeline management.

 Features

-Things that you can do on the home page is:
+Things that you can do:

 • Add in your qualified lead